In These Silent Days

-In These Silent Days is the seventh studio album by American singer-songwriter Brandi Carlile, released via Low Country Sound/Elektra Records on October 1, 2021.
+In These Silent Days is the seventh studio album by American singer and songwriter Brandi Carlile, released via Low Country Sound/Elektra Records on October 1, 2021.
 The album received critical acclaim, and the lead single "Right on Time" garnered Carlile three Grammy Award nominations in 2022, including Record of the Year and Song of the Year.
-The album earned Carlile seven more Grammy nominations in 2023, including Album of the Year and Best Americana Album (winning the latter), while the single "You and Me on the Rock" earned three nominations, including Record of the Year, and "Broken Horses" earned two nominations: Best Rock Performance and Best Rock Song (winning both).
+The album earned Carlile seven more Grammy nominations in 2023, including Album of the Year and Best Americana Album (winning the latter), while the single "You and Me on the Rock" earned three nominations, including Record of the Year, and "Broken Horses" won two awards for Best Rock Performance and Best Rock Song.

 The album debuted at No. 11 on the Billboard 200 and topped the Top Rock Albums and Americana/Folk Albums charts.

 Production

 Carlile wrote the album's songs while quarantining during the early days of the COVID-19 pandemic.
 She penned "Throwing Good After Bad" before any of the other tracks.
 She wrote "You and Me on the Rock" for her wife.
 The album was produced by Dave Cobb and Shooter Jennings and was recorded at RCA Studio A in fall 2020.